Luisa Carvajal y Mendoza: Life in London

-Carvajal's motive to move England was for the sole purpose of converting Anglicans to Catholicism and she was willing to die as a martyr for this cause.
-This would come true when on January 24, 1605, Carvajal made her way from Valladolid to London.
-Father Henry Garnet had arranged the arrival of Carvajal to England, and she would arrive late 1605 shortly prior to the Gunpowder Plot but did not take part in the plot.
-The failed Gunpowder plot of 1605 led to heightened hostility against Catholics.
-This heightened hostility was one of the reasons as to why Magdalena De San Jeronimo was hesitant about Carvajal's stay in England.
-Just six months after Carvajal had arrived in England, Father Henry Garnet would be executed for knowing information about Catholic uprising plans against the English government.
+Carvajal's motive to move to England was for the sole purpose of converting Anglicans to Catholicism and she was willing to die as a martyr for this cause.
+On January 24, 1605, Carvajal made her way from Valladolid to London.
+Father Henry Garnet had made the arrangements.
+She arrived in late 1605 shortly prior to the Gunpowder Plot.
+The failed plot led to heightened hostility against Catholics.
+Just six months after Carvajal had arrived in England, Father Henry Garnet was executed for having knowledge of Catholic plans against the English government.

 Carvajal worked in London as a teacher and missionary.
 She was often referred to as a "Roman Priest in Women's clothing".
 She was a leader in charitable service to the poor such as taking care of the sick and helping prostitutes obtain a better life in England.
 She frequented prisons where she would visit imprisoned priests to encourage them to continue fighting for the Catholic cause.
-She would also, obtain money through needling to give to the poor and distribute Catholic literature throughout England and abroad.
+She would also, obtain money through needle work to give to the poor and distribute Catholic literature throughout England and abroad.

 Relationship with Magdalena de San Jeronimo

 Records indicate that the majority of Carvaja's letters and conversations were with a woman who went by the religious name of Magdalena de San Jeronimo, although letters show her name affiliated with that of a nun such as monja or sor (in Spanish), it is believed that she was not involved in a religious order.
 Their conversations largely dealt with the political situation of Catholics in England and Spain.
 Although Carvajal and San Jeronimo had been great correspondents, as hostility grew against Catholics in England, San Jeronimo began to become skeptical of Carvajal's stay in England and pleaded her to return to Spain, which would create tension between the two.
 In one of her letters, Carvajal lists the reasons as to why she wants to stay in England even though San Jeronimo and others urge her to come back:

 San Jeronimo would stop writing to Carvajal in 1607, thus ending their friendship.
-What we know of San Jeronimo after her friendship with Carvajal was that she started a Galera, or a female prison which was built for female delinquents and prostitutes.
+San Jeronimo later started a Galera, or a female prison which was built for female delinquents and prostitutes.
 Its goal was to reform the lives of these women so that they could marry or join a religious community upon release.